torunar/move-to-private-window/README.md

 ## Getting it working

-This add-on requires permissions to work Private Windows.
+This add-on requires permissions to work in Private Windows.
 You will be prompted to enable it during installation:

 ![image](https://github.com/torunar/move-to-private-window/assets/1062217/064cf567-c02d-4496-aa80-52d5fb104518)